This guide explains how you can manage your website using its built-in content management system (CMS).

 To use a Reference field, just click into the field and selected the right reference for your new item.
 If you don’t see the right reference for your new page, you may need to create a new item in the Collection this field references.

 The Option field works similarly to References, but isn’t connected to another Collection item.
 So you can just click into the field and pick the right option for the new content.
-If you need a new Option to fit your content, contact me.
+If you need a new Option to fit your content, contact us.

 The video field lets you add a video to your new content.
 It works by pulling your content from a public video host like YouTube or Vimeo, so you can’t just upload a video file.
 If you have a video file you want on your site, upload it to YouTube or another service, then just copy and paste the URL into the Video field.